Connecting Asia & Australia, Building the Future Together

 Senior Advisor

-Professor Dragan Gašević is Distinguished Professor of Learning Analytics in the Faculty of Information Technology and the Director of the Centre for Learning Analytics (CoLAM) at Monash University.
-His research interests center around data analytic, AI, and design methods that can advance understanding of self-regulated and collaborative learning.
-Previously, he was a Professor and the Sir Tim O’Shea Chair in Learning Analytics and Informatics (Feb 2015–Feb 2018) in the Moray House School of Education and the School of Informatics and Co-Director of Centre for Research in Digital Education at the University of Edinburgh.
-He was the Canada Research Chair in Semantic and Learning Technologies and Professor in the School of Computing and Information Systems at Athabasca University (Jan 2007–Jan 2015).
-He is a founder and served as the President (2015–2017) of the Society for Learning Analytics Research (SoLAR), the world’s leading research and professional organization in learning analytics.
-He has held several honorary professorships and industry fellowships in Asia, Australia, Europe and North America.
-He served as a founding program chair of the International Conference on Learning Analytics & Knowledge (LAK) in 2011 and 2012, the general chair in 2016, a founding program co-chair of the Learning Analytics Summer Institute (LASI) in 2013 and 2014, and a founding editor of the Journal of Learning Analytics (2012–2017) and Computers & Education: Artificial Intelligence (2020–present).
-In 2019–2023, he was recognized as the national field leader in educational technology in The Australian – the only Australian daily newspaper distributed nationally.
-He led the EU-funded SHEILA project that received the Best Research Project of the Year Award (2019) from the Association for Learning Technology.
-In 2022, he received the Lifetime Member Award, the highest distinction of the Society for Learning Analytics Research (SoLAR) and named a Distinguished Member of the Association for Computing Machinery (ACM), the world’s largest computing society.
+Professor Dragan Gašević is Distinguished Professor of Learning Analytics in the Faculty of Information Technology at Monash University and Director of the Centre for Learning Analytics (CoLAM).
+His research focuses on learning analytics, artificial intelligence, and data-driven design methods to advance understanding of self-regulated and collaborative learning.
+Beyond Monash, he held senior academic leadership roles at the University of Edinburgh and Athabasca University.
+He is the founder and former President of the Society for Learning Analytics Research (SoLAR) and has held honorary professorships and industry fellowships across Asia, Australia, Europe, and North America.
+He has shaped the global field of learning analytics as a founding Program Chair of the International Conference on Learning Analytics and Knowledge (LAK), a founding Program Co-Chair of the Learning Analytics Summer Institute (LASI), and a founding editor of both the Journal of Learning Analytics and Computers & Education: Artificial Intelligence.
+His contributions have been widely recognised, including being named Australia’s national field leader in educational technology by The Australian’s Research Magazine (2019–2021), leading the EU-funded SHEILA project which received the Best Research Project of the Year Award (2019), and receiving SoLAR’s Lifetime Member Award (2022).

 Prof Gu Min